Stillwell-C/gram-copy/README.md

 View the backend code [here](https://github.com/Stillwell-C/gram-copy-api)

-Or the API's landing page [here](https://gram-copy-api-production.up.railway.app)

 ## Description

 ### Overview

 - Built using MERN stack / REST API
 - Reponsive, mobile-first UI
-- TanStack Query
+- TanStack Query (formerly React Query)
 - Toggleable dark and light mode
 - Authentication with JWT refresh & access tokens
 - Create/edit/delete user accounts
-- Create/edit/delete posts
+- Create/edit/delete posts with images
 - Tag users in your own posts
 - Like or Save posts
 - Comment on posts
 - Follow other users to see their posts in your feed
-- Add @ to link to users or # to link to hashtag
 - Seach users
+- Get notifications for new followers, comments, and likes
 - View posts from specific locations
-- Get notifications for new followers, comments, and likes
+- Link to users using the @ symbol & posts using a hashtag with the # symbol
 - A11y accessibility (to the best of my ability)

 ### Detailed Description